 MATERIAL-ONLY WARRANTY VS. LABOR-ONLY WARRANTY VS. SYSTEM (LABOR AND MATERIAL) WARRANTY

 - A roofing material only warranty usually has a lower cost than a full system warranty but only covers manufacturing defects and premature deterioration for the length of the warranty.
-Material only warranties only cover the roof membrane and do not cover other accessories such as flashings, adhesives, metal edge, etc.
+Material only warranties only cover the roof and do not cover other accessories such as flashings, adhesives, metal edge, etc.

 - A labor-only warranty covers only the labor required to address a roof defect and does not cover the cost of materials.
 These types of warranties are usually offered by the roof installer.
 Note that this type of warranty is not a roof workmanship warranty and may not cover repairs for installation errors.